Alina Chau’s creativity has no bounds. From illustrations to children’s books and storytelling, she has some amazing artworks in her kitty!

-Alina: When I worked for studios as a 3D animator, I developed the hobby of painting and drawing after work to decompress, which gave my eyes some rest after a day of staring into the monitor.
-One day, my colleague recommended me to join the Totoro Project Exhibitor hosted by Pixar.
+Alina Chau: When I worked for studios as a 3D animator, I developed the hobby of painting and drawing after work to decompress, which gave my eyes some rest after a day of staring into the monitor.
+One day, my colleague recommended I join the Totoro Project Exhibitor hosted by Pixar.
 That gets me into trying out gallery shows and exhibitions.
 In the beginning, it was just an extracurricular activity outside of work to give me some creative outlet to do my art.
 As I slowly started getting attention from galleries and clients, I began getting commission inquiries.
 Eventually, when I could no longer balance my day job and my side gig, I decided to leave the studio and try out an independent art career.

 How and what made your career take a path towards creating children’s books?

 Alina Chau: During the first few years as an independent artist, I didn’t know what I was doing.
 I learned from other successful independent artists, trying different business models.
 I tried almost everything, gallery art, toy design, convention, app design, book illustration, etc. After all the trials and errors, I discovered my passion for storytelling.
 I love drawing and making beautiful paintings, but deep down, visual storytelling makes me happy.
 This is the reason I became an animator in the first place.
 This realization helps me focus my creative direction in children’s book publishing.